michael-ruan/blackjack/README.md

 (vingt-et-un)

 `blackjack` is a Blackjack game through a web browser that using `Spring Framework`.
-It allows two players to start the game.
+It allows two players to play the game.

 ## Introduce of Blackjack
 Blackjack, also known as twenty-one, is the most widely played casino banking game in the world.
 Blackjack is a comparing card game between a player and dealer, meaning that players compete against the dealer but not against any other players.
 It is played with one or more decks of 52 cards.